-Working with catering companies ignited my passion for cooking, and I went to culinary school in 2002.
-After two years in restaurants as a cook, I went back to ad agencies as an art director, which often was very stressful.
+For a short period of time I worked with catering companies, which ignited my passion for cooking, and in 2002 I went to culinary school at ICE in the city.
+After two years in restaurants as a cook, I went back to ad agencies as an art director, where I had worked before culinary school, which often was very stressful.
 “This has to go out tonight” was the phrase heard over and over.
 Working long hours at a desk job (imagine chains around your ankles) can take a toll on your body, which needs to move.
 Red wine was my go-to stress reliever and eating late and going right to bed on a full stomach became a recipe for a rough night of sleep.
 Exercise time was fit in on weekends, maybe.
 My passion for nurturing through healthy food has grown over the years.
-I became a personal chef, wanting to share my love of healthy cooking and I recently became a Culinary Nutritionist through the Academy of Culinary Nutrition program, which focuses on healing through whole foods.
+I became a personal chef, wanting to share my love of healthy cooking and I recently became a Culinary Nutritionist through the Academy of Culinary Nutrition program, which focuses on the power of healing through whole foods.

 My real thrust into health though evolved through a tragedy.
 In 2012 my boyfriend suffered a minor stroke.
 He was released after tests and was told to “call if he had questions.”
 That was it for support!
 Anyone who’s had a minor stroke can relate to how life shifts immediately.
 IF this happened once, can it happen again?
 WHY did it happen?
 HOW can I fix this?
 The fear alone is numbing, and he frantically searched for answers from any doctor or practitioner who would speak with him.
 His personality changed too, indicating subtle changes had taken place in his brain.
 A month later the second, more powerful stroke happened, and he passed away after a month in the hospital.